 But as is always the case with Netflix, it's a tricky business filtering the visual plankton in search of the oysters of excellence.
-So we've done it for you: below you'll find 20 fantastic TV shows that should keep you occupied well into 2016.
+So we've done it for you: below you'll find 20 fantastic TV shows that should keep you occupied for the entire year.

 Better Call Saul

 Spin-off TV series rarely replicate the magic of their parent shows but, like the Cheers-spawned Frasier before it, Better Call Saul manages to succeed by creating its own magic.
 Set six years before the events of Breaking Bad, it follows the early legal career of Saul Goodman – then known as Jimmy McGill – a former conman trying to make it work on the right side of the law.

 While the stakes never get as butt-clenchingly high as they are for Walter White and friends in Breaking Bad, Better Call Saul manages to emerge from its shadow to deliver a series that is funny, engrossing and almost as binge-worthy as its predecessor.
 It's currently two seasons in, and we'll happily take a whole bunch more.